davidodejobi/Daily-Learning-Log/Study/Introduction to Electric Circuits and Electronics/Week 2/Untitled.md

 * Memorise $V = IR$ and be fluent converting metric prefixes (mA, µA, kΩ, MΩ).
 * Always label assumed current directions *before* applying KCL or KVL — the math will reveal if a direction was guessed wrong.
 * Nodes → currents, loops → voltages.
 Keep them conceptually separate to avoid sign errors.

+> *Practice every day*: Solve two quick Ohm/KCL/KVL problems to lock in the habits.

+---